pnarciso1/pnarciso1/README.md

 - 👋 Hi, I’m @pnarciso1
 - 👀 I’m interested in AI, XR, Gaming, Data Visualization
-- 🌱 I’m currently learning Unity, C#, Python, and R
+- 🌱 I code in Unity, Python, R, C#, and I can do data naalysis and visualization using Tableau
 - 💞️ I’m looking to collaborate on XR projects
 - 📫 You can reach me by sending an email to vjpaolonarciso@google.com